 Sales challenges statistics

 Mastering your business’s sales strategy can be tough.
-Here are some statistics relating to the most common sales challenges business are facing in 2021.
+Here are some statistics relating to the most common sales challenges business are facing.

 14. 31% of small businesses said that competing with low-cost providers was their biggest selling challenge